South Karelia: Sub-regions

+Municipalities listed

 Tourism

 South Karelia is a popular tourist area in Finland with its special features – its nature, its location between Lake Saimaa and the border as well as its cultural heritage and history as a border region.
 Thanks to the natural attractions, waterways and islands, tourism has natural prerequisites for developing in South Karelia.
 The provincial centres are continuously improving their services.
 Lappeenranta has in recent years focused particularly on tourism services for families, and Imatra on fishing and spa tourism.
 There is a good selection of agritourism attractions and tourism services available around the region.

 The most interesting attractions include Lake Saimaa, Saimaa Canal, Lappeenranta Fortification and Imatrankoski rapids, the Russian border and the short distance to Vyborg and St. Petersburg.
 Lappeenranta Fortification and its museums portray the history of the border zone and border arrangements over several centuries.
 Cruises on Lake Saimaa and along Saimaa Canal up to Vyborg are a unique tourist attraction for Finns and foreigners alike.
 The high quality guest marinas draw yachters to Lake Saimaa all the way from international waters.

 The region also features an interesting cross-section of churches that represent various centuries, architectural styles and denominations.
 The internationally best-known of these is the Church of the Three Crosses in Imatra designed by Alvar Aalto.